KUOL (FM)

-KUOL (94.5 FM) is a radio station licensed to serve Elko, Nevada.
-The station is owned by Global 1 Media LLC.
-It airs a classic hits format.
+KUOL (94.5 MHz, Kool 94.5 FM) is an FM radio station licensed to serve Elko, Nevada, United States.
+The station is owned by Richard Hudson, through licensee Global One Media, Inc. It airs a classic hits format.
+For much of November and December, it switches to all-Christmas music.

-The station was assigned the KOYT call letters by the Federal Communications Commission on September 1, 2005, and changed to KZBI on August 1, 2010.
+The station was assigned the KOYT call sign by the Federal Communications Commission on September 1, 2005, and changed to KZBI on August 1, 2010.

 On September 1, 2020, KZBI changed its call sign to KUOL.
 On September 10, 2020, the station flipped to classic hits as "94.5 Kool-FM", as part of a format swap between KUOL and K299AN/KUOL-HD2, which now airs KUOL's former news/talk format as "Talk Radio 107.7".
+On Thanksgiving Day, Kool 94.5 FM will Switch to Christmas Music.